EthanMerrill/100-Days-of-Code/journal.md

 -
 9:58 finally got the vis back, links still don't work, but I think it comes down to a naming thing.
 I started work on tooltips, and wrote some minor error handling for when images don't exist in articles.
 I'll need to improve this in the future.
 I think that I am approaching minimum viable site!
 This means I will need to look at hosting options, I hope to go serverless (like gcloud functions or AWS lambda) and as free as possible.
 We'll see what the options are...
 But first, I need to make the links to new pages work in the Force Directed nav, and I need to make the new pages actually display.

+# Jan 4

+Ok I Made a TODO in the Personal site.
+It seems like What I want to accomplish is possible in the next 5 full workdays I have left:
+- [ ] write error handling for newly optional fields such as author, image PersonalBlog2021\frontend\pages\article\[slug].js
+- [ ] force directed graph tooltips with a description of the article
+- [ ] setup free serverless hosting on AWS or gcloud depending on which is more free
+- [ ] Routing in the force directed nav
+- [ ] Working post pages.

+More tasks will obviously crop up, but to get a site working in the most minimal capacity I think this is what is needed, in broad strokes.

+Right off the bat today, I can't start the local server...great!
+This means debugging will be very difficult.
+The error output alludes to routing being the issue.
+I think that it may be because the fields I made optional do not exist in some cases.
+For example some posts don't have a picture now, which might make the server not work if a null condition is not handled.
+I handled this for images yesterday (I think) but there are other fields in the articles object that I made optional and did not include, so here we go....~15 minutes later: I forgot to use `npm run dev` instead of `npm start` ::eyeroll:: This detour just served to remind me of the fragility of my understanding!
+Also I have a feeling this will be another thing that will trip me up when it comes time to deploy.